cp-tricki/cp-tricki.github.io/docs/dp/translate-dp-to-the-matrix-form.md

 	dp_n = a_1 dp_{n-1} + a_2 dp_{n-2} + \dots + a_k dp_{n-k}.
 \]

-Then, one can notice that the right hand side can be expressed as dot prothe duct
+Then, one can notice that the right hand side can be expressed as the dot product

 \[
 	a_1 dp_{n-1} + \dots + a_k dp_{n-k} =